Recorder

 Fabric bag included.

-African & Indian Hardwood Nose Flutes: These models are carved in a nice way and are comfortable to play.
+African & Indian Hardwood Nose Flute: These models are carved in a nice way and are comfortable to play.
 They can be treated with flute oil.
 The African Nose Flute is very similar to the Indian type but has a larger range.
 It is made with great care.
 As all Flutes are carved by hand, so each one has its own individual sound.

 |